Waxolunist/prewave-tree/README.md

 ## Prerequisits

+### Required

 - JDK21
+- Docker
+- Docker compose

+### Optional

+- GraalVM JDK21

-## Start
+## Running the application

 Copy the .env.template to .env

     cp env.template .env

+To run the application start the containers

+    docker compose up -d

+## Start Development

+Copy the .env.template to .env (if you haven't done so already)

+    cp env.template .env

-You change in this file sensitive settings, such as usernames or passwords.
+Change sensitive settings if you want, such as usernames or passwords.

 Build the application with